NicholasThrom/ts-express-empty/style-guide.md

 This is the general use-case for jsdoc `@annotations` but unfortunately not all useful adjectives are supported.

-Adjectives should be added in a comma and newline separated list at the top of the documentation.
+Add adjectives in a comma and newline separated list at the top of the documentation.

-Each adjective should be lowercase and bold.
+Each adjective is be lowercase and bold.

 The absence of an adjective does not imply its negation.
 Adjectives are not mandatory.

-Adjectives should be omitted if they are obvious.
+Adjectives may be be omitted if they are obvious.
 For example, a function that returns `undefined` need not be marked **deterministic**.